Bastian2718/mautic-CompanySegments-bundle/README.md

 In Campaigns, you now have a new Condition called "Company Segments"

-In Reports, you now have a new data source "Company Tags" that allows you to filter on Company Tags.
+In Reports, you now have a new data source "Company Segments" that allows you to filter on Company Segments.

 To update the Company Segments based on their filter, there is a console command as cron job: `php bin/console leuchtfeuer:abm:segments-update`.
 It works just like with lead segments.